dotnet/sdk/src/Compatibility/Microsoft.DotNet.PackageValidation/ReadMe.md

 </Project>
 ```

 A few weeks later, Tom is tasked with adding support for a connection timeout to their library.
-The Connect method looks like this right now:
+The Connect method currently looks like this:

 ```C#
 public static HttpClient Connect(string url)